 This is one reason why it’s important to isolate your on-site IT systems from the cloud environments to which they are connected.
 This article explains why that is, and how to keep your systems isolated as necessary.

-This is one reason why it’s especially important to isolate your on-site IT systems from the cloud computing environments they are connected to.
-A strong Access Control Manager (ACM) must be used to help protect your on-site IT from anything unwanted that might jump from the cloud environment to your stored data.
+Let’s begin with the basics.
+A strong Access Control Manager (ACM) system must be used to protect your on-site IT from any uninvited guests that might be trying to jump from the cloud environment to your stored data.

-Virtualized cloud structures are often created using open-source software such as KVM and operated by Linux, which is an open-source operating system (IOS).
-Most open-source programs work well together, with few compatibility issues.
-Still, sometimes they do conflict, and in a cloud environment that can mean one program may try to monopolize all the computer power during its runtime.
-That, in turn, will slow down other VMs and may lead to a general system slow down, because all cloud environments share resources across platforms.
+Still, sometimes those systems do conflict.
+For example, one program in a cloud environment may try to monopolize all the computer power during its runtime.
+That will slow down other VMs and may lead to a general system slowdown because all cloud environments share resources across platforms.

 - Multiclouds are made of two or more different clouds.
 Sometimes this cloud solution is chosen to improve access control and optimization.